lcp87/lcp87/README.md

 lcp87/README.md

 - Hi, I´m Laura 👋
-- 🔍 I’m currently looking for a job as a data analyst
+- 🔍 I’m currently looking for a job as a junior data analyst
-- 🔍 I’m biologist and junior data analyst
 - ❤️💻 I love researching and investigating in data
 - 👩🏽‍🎓 I’ve learned Data Analytics in Bootcamp @ Adalab